Poyters/angotia-world-creator/README.md

 - Fix update map issue after first creation.
 Earlier, exported to Angotia map couldn't was updated till reload it
 - Protect before load invalid char and map, by JSON file or from production database
 - Create Creation Error system.
 Real-time map and char validation checker.
 It will be also used in case of Item AWC module
-- Write a whole private developers documentation
+- Write a whole project documentation (product docs and for developers)

 ### Version 1.1.0 (24 September 2020)
 - Rename Angotia Map Creator to Angotia World Creator